AmrAshraf/AndroShield/installation_instructions.md

 Download or Clone the project and extract the folders under C:\

 Note:
-Make sure you can access "pip" and "sh" from command line.
+ - Make sure you can access "pip" and "sh" from command line.
+ - If you are using sql server (not the local of visual studio), you have to change the "connectionString" of "SqlConnection" in "databaseLayer.cs" file.

 1. Droidbot installation instructions:
    - Perform the following CMD instructions: